rancher/cli/README.md

 The Rancher Command Line Interface (CLI)is a unified tool to manage your Rancher server.
 With this tool, you can control your services, containers and hosts within a Rancher environment and automate them through scripts.

+## Version Compatibility
+Rancher CLI v0.2.0+ is only compatible with Rancher Server v1.2.0+.

 ## Running

 You can check the [releases page](https://github.com/rancher/cli/releases) for direct downloads of the binary or [build your own](#building).